spec-framework/documentation/README.md

 The documentation is written using [`Pillar`](http://smalltalkhub.com/#!/~Pier/Pillar) by **Damien Cassou**.

 <sub>The licence of the files in this repository is [Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US)</sub>

+## Guidelines

+Few tips to ease the collaboration using git.

+1. One sentence per line: it helps the diff tools to provide more accurate output
+2. While working on a chapter, do not hesitate branching: it provides a more accurate view of what is under construction.